Clark Kerr: Dismissal

 During his successful campaign in the 1966 California gubernatorial election, Reagan repeatedly promised to "clean up the mess at Berkeley."
 In 1987, Lyn Nofziger revealed to Kerr that Reagan actually did not know much about UC at the beginning of his campaign, but had tacked right in order to prevail in the Republican primary against George Christopher, and started focusing on the "student revolt at Berkeley" after a poll determined that it was a priority of Republican voters.
 As a newly elected governor, Reagan appointed several more regents who, together with himself (in his capacity as an ex officio regent) aligned with existing members of the Board of Regents to form a majority (14 to 8) to vote for Kerr's dismissal on January 20, 1967.
 Kerr knew what was coming and did not actively fight it in the sense of actively lobbying individual regents.
 But as a matter of principle (because he felt the Board of Regents should have stood up for the university's institutional autonomy from the rest of the state government), Kerr chose to not make it easy for Reagan by not resigning, even though he believed it would mean bearing the lifelong stigma of being dismissed.

 Shortly thereafter, Kerr's old friend Storke insisted that Kerr should be allowed to participate, as previously scheduled, in the dedication of a building on the Santa Barbara campus in Storke's honor.
 At the dedication ceremony Kerr stated that he had left the presidency of the university just as he had entered it: "fired with enthusiasm".

 Kerr's second memoir, The Gold and the Blue: A Personal Memoir of the University of California, 1949–1967 Volume Two: Political Turmoil details what he refers to as his greatest blunders in dealing with the Free Speech Movement that ultimately led to his firing.

+Historian Nick Fischer wrote of Kerr's tenure, "Kerr was widely esteemed as one of the most able university leaders, with a sophisticated grasp of the diverse purposes of universities in the postwar era.
+Under his presidency UC had come to be regarded as the nation's premier public university.
+Moreover, Kerr had led the development of a fifteen-year Master Plan for California's higher education system that made the state a leader in educational strategy and performance."